For Cochlear™ Nucleus® Implant Recipients

 Who is eligible for the program?

-Scholarship applicants must be a Baha or Nucleus recipient
+Scholarship applicants must be a Baha, Osia, or Nucleus recipient

 Applicants must be a citizen of the United States or Canada

-Also available to undergraduate or graduate students that have applied or will be enrolled in an accredited college, university or technical school
+Available to graduating high school seniors, and undergraduate or graduate students that have applied or will be enrolled in an accredited college, university or technical school

 Cochlear employees or their family members are not eligible to apply